 Neighbors Helping Neighbors provides a food and clothing bank in Ridgefield.
 For more information, visit them at 21814 NW 11th Avenue or call 360-887-3354.

 Ridgefield Art Association is a non-profit community arts group.
 The association philosophy encourages self-expression through the visual arts and fully supports all the arts including performance, literature, media, dance, music, graphic design, language arts, film/video, and theater.
 The group facilitates art exhibits, art sales, classes, lectures, performances, and other events including an annual spring art exhibit with shows generally held the first weekend in May.
 The Ridgefield Art Association also strives to inspire the hearts and minds of our talented youth through an annual art grant/scholarship.
-To find out more, visit their website.

 The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
 It is the nation’s largest wartime veterans’ service organization, committed to mentoring youth and sponsorship of wholesome programs in the community.
 The organization advocates patriotism and honor, promotes strong national security and continued devotion to fellow service members and veterans.
+The Ridgefield post was chartered in November 2007 and is best known for installing the flags at the roundabouts and along the streets in downtown Ridgefield.

 Council for the Homeless